Carshalton - a small oasis in suburbia

 The conservation area around Carshalton's ancient ponds, historic houses and local heritage and ecology centres has been likened to a small oasis in the middle of London's suburbia.

 The Surrey countryside begins just a mile south of the village.
-The North Downs offer great walks overlooking the towns of Epson, Reigate and Dorking.
-For those who wish to travel the M23 and M25 motorways are just 8 miles away.
+The North Downs offer great walks overlooking the towns of Epsom, Reigate and Dorking.
+For those who wish to travel the M23 and M25 motorways are just eight miles away.
 They offer rapid access to Kent and the Channel ports as well as London's Gatwick and Heathrow Airports.
 Central London itself is just half an hour away by train from our two railway stations.